Above Ground Above Ground — How Long Do Above Ground Pool Pumps Last? Lifespan Guide

 What's the typical lifespan of above ground pool pumps?

-I'm researching above ground pool pumps and trying to understand how long I can expect one to last before needing replacement.
+The weird grinding noises coming from my above ground pool pump have me worried it's dangerous - with my kids swimming daily, could this thing fail completely and hurt someone?
 My current setup is a 24-foot round pool (about 13,500 gallons) that gets moderate use during our 5-month swimming season.
 I maintain proper chemical balance with chlorine levels around 1-3 ppm and pH between 7.2-7.6.

 I'm particularly interested in whether there's a significant difference in longevity between budget pumps (around $200-300) versus higher-end models ($500-800).
 My current pump is about 4 years old and starting to make some noise, so I'm wondering if I should be preparing for replacement soon or if it might have several more years left.
 What factors most affect pump lifespan - is it mainly about build quality, or does maintenance and usage patterns play a bigger role?